BradleyCodeU/microbit/README.md

 - The B button could randomly play either C, D, E, G, A
 - The B button could play C on the 1st press, then D on the 2nd press, etc.

+MAKE IT YOUR OWN: Decide what happens on pin P0 pressed, on pin P1 pressed, and on pin P2 pressed.

 ---

 # Blink Three LEDs